 Global Change Award

-The program takes the teams to Stockholm, New York and Shanghai, and is provided by the H&M Foundation in partnership with Accenture, one of the world’s foremost strategy and consulting companies, and the KTH Royal Institute of Technology in Stockholm, one of Europe’s leading technical and engineering universities.
+The program takes the teams to Stockholm, New York and Hong Kong.
+This tailor-made program is provided by the H&M Foundation in partnership with Accenture, one of the world’s foremost strategy and consulting companies, and the KTH Royal Institute of Technology in Stockholm, one of Europe’s leading technical and engineering universities.

 Throughout the year, the winners get continuous support and individual team coaching through the H&M Foundation, Accenture and KTH.

 Neither the H&M Foundation nor H&M group will take any equity or intellectual property rights in the innovations.

 The Global Change Award 2019 is open for applications August 29 – October 17, 2018, learn more and apply at globalchangeaward.com.